99Mariana/Understanding-SAP-ABAP/Trace_Analysis.md

 > [Trace Analysis in SAP](#Trace_Analysis_in_SAP) > [Content](#content) > [This section](#sql_abap)

+There are two main types of trace: the SQL Trace and the ABAP Runtime Trace.
+In this section, we will take a closer look at each of these types and analyze their differences, main purposes, scope, and when to use them.

+**SQL Trace**: This tool is designed to analyze the performance of interactions between ABAP and the database.
+Through this type of trace, it is possible to identify bottlenecks in SQL execution.
+SQL Traces are triggered by an ABAP program or transaction and cover statements such as `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
+SQL trace logs typically detail the time taken for each SQL statement, the database tables accessed, and the number of records fetched or modified.
+This type of trace is very useful for SQL optimization, as it helps identify redundant queries or poorly indexed tables.

+**ABAP Runtime Trace**: Its main focus is analyzing performance at the ABAP level.
+Through this type of trace, it is possible to measure the execution time and memory consumption of ABAP programs or transactions.
+ABAP Runtime Traces are useful for identifying bottlenecks in ABAP code, such as expensive statements (`LOOPs`, function calls, etc.) and procedures that consume the most processing time.

 ### Overview of Trace T-Codes

 > [Trace Analysis in SAP](#Trace_Analysis_in_SAP) > [Content](#content) > [This section](#t_codes)